Questions and Answers: Study 2

 Explain: “Tell me more about Luke 15:7.”

-It makes God and His holy angels happy to see sinful people like ourselves changing and living for the Lord and not themselves.
+God and His angels are pleased when sinful people like ourselves change and live for the Lord and not themselves.
 This is true repentance and we all need to repent.
-When Jesus speaks of those who need no repentance He is speaking ironically.
-Jesus was speaking to people who considered themselves better than others and so they thought they did not need to repent—they thought they were righteous.
-God rejoiced more over repentant sinners than over them!
+When Jesus speaks of those who need no repentance He is speaking ironically of people who thought they were better than others and did not need to repent—they thought they were righteous.
+God rejoices more over repentant sinners than over them!